8 flat top grills lined up for testing

 • There are baffle plates between the burners allowing for 3 distinct zones of cooking.

-• Traeger offers a 5-year warranty on this griddle.
+• Traeger offers a 5-year warranty on this flat top grill.
 That's impressive and confidence-boosting.

 What we don't like: